-High school students who invest time creating resumes may be handsomely rewarded in the college admission process.
+Students who invest time creating a high school resume for college applications may be handsomely rewarded in the admissions process.

 Of the Common Application member colleges and universities that are “live” as of this writing, over 300* — or more than one-third — have made specific provisions for submitting this handy document.

 Resumes haven’t always been so popular.
 In fact, there remains a lingering controversy over the appropriateness of asking students to develop and maintain resumes throughout high school.

 And a few colleges are quite deliberate about not including them as part of their applications.